aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 The current reconfiguration does the above steps in one [Move function call](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/reconfiguration.move#L96).

-For on-chain randomness, validators need to perform wDKG before the new epoch starts.
-The computation of wDKG takes `ValidatorSet` of the next-epoch as input, so that wDKG can setup shared secret among next-epoch validators according to their stake distribution and is secure under the proof-of-stake assumption.
+For on-chain randomness, validators need to perform the wDKG before the new epoch starts.
+Yet the computation of wDKG takes `ValidatorSet` of the next-epoch as input, so that the wDKG can setup shared secrets among next-epoch validators according to their stake distribution.
 Therefore, the new reconfiguration procedure for the on-chain randomness, referred to as ***async reconfiguration***, is a phase that includes the following steps.

 - To start the async reconfiguration, validators will compute the `ValidatorSet` of the next epoch, and start the wDKG.
-- Validators run wDKG as described in the above section.
+- Validators run the wDKG as described in the [previous section](#weighted-distributed-key-generation-using-wpvss).
-- When wDKG finishes, the validators finish async reconfiguration by performing the tasks of epoch change and entering the new epoch.
+- When the wDKG finishes, the validators finish the async reconfiguration by performing the tasks of epoch change and entering the new epoch.

-One implication of the design is that, any request to change `ValidatorSet` during the wDKG phase will be rejected.
+One implication of this design is that any request to change the `ValidatorSet` during the wDKG phase will be rejected.

 There is one more complication about the async reconfiguration due to *on-chain configuration* changes.
 On-chain configurations are special on-chain resources that control system behaviors (e.g., `ValidatorSet`, `ConsensusConfig`, `Features`).
 Some of them, when being updated by a governance proposal transaction, require an instant reconfiguration in the same transaction, to guarantee consistency among validators even under crashes.
-However, async reconfiguration cannot be instant (requires wDKG to finish), and the on-chain configuration changes cannot be applied before the new epoch starts.
-The solution is, the validators buffer the on-chain configuration changes when the transaction is executed, run the wDKG, and then apply the buffered on-chain configuration changes when the new epoch starts.
-All on-chain configuration changes during the wDKG will be buffered and applied together when new epoch starts.
+However, async reconfiguration cannot be instant (because it requires the wDKG to finish), and the on-chain configuration changes cannot be applied before the new epoch starts.

+The solution is for the validators to buffer the on-chain configuration changes when the transaction is executed, run the wDKG, and then apply the buffered on-chain configuration changes when the new epoch starts.
+All on-chain configuration changes during the wDKG will be buffered and applied together when the new epoch starts.

 #### Randomness Generation Using wVRFs

-In each epoch, the validators will collaborate to produce randomness for *every* block finalized by consensus, by evaluating a *weighted verifiable random function (wVRF)* using shared secret established by wDKG.
+In each epoch, the validators will collaborate to produce randomness for *every* block finalized by consensus, by evaluating a *weighted verifiable random function (wVRF)* using the shared secret established by the wDKG.

-- When a block achieves consensus finalization, each validator will use its decrypted share from the aggregated wPVSS transcript to produce its wVRF *share* for that block by evaluating *wVRF* on block-specific unbiasable message (e.g., epoch number and round number), and reliably-multicast this share.
+- When a block achieves consensus finalization, each validator will use its decrypted share from the aggregated wPVSS transcript to produce its wVRF *share* for that block by evaluating the *wVRF* on block-specific unbiasable message (e.g., epoch number and round number), and reliably-multicast this share.
-- Upon collecting wVRF shares that exceeds the reconstruction weight threshold (`reconstruct_threshold_in_weights` by the stake rounding algorithm), every validator will combine them and derive the same final wVRF *evaluation*, which essentically equals to the shared secret evaluated on the block-specific unbiasable message.
-Lastly, validators attach wVRF *evaluation* as the block seed and send the block for execution.
+- Upon collecting wVRF shares that exceeds the reconstruction weight threshold (`reconstruct_threshold_in_weights` by the stake rounding algorithm), every validator will combine them and derive the same final wVRF *evaluation*, which is the same as evaluating the wVRF, under the shared secret, on the block-specific unbiasable message.
+Lastly, validators attach this wVRF *evaluation* as the block seed and send the block for execution.

 Importantly, only 50% or more of the stake can compute the wVRF evaluation, which ensures **unpredictability**.
 Furthermore, the uniqueness property of wVRFs together with the secrecy of the wPVSS scheme ensure **unbiasability** against adversaries controlling less than 50% of the stake.